bluecat93/aws-secret-scanner/README.md

 ## Interpreting results

-- `scan-findings.json` contains structured data (`repo`, `processedCommits`, `findings[]`).
+- `scan-findings.json` contains structured data (`repo`, `processedCommits`, `branchPlaceholders`, `findings[]`).
 - Each finding lists `commitSha`, `committer`, `filePath`, regex pattern, matched value, and a diff line preview.
 - All commits containing the sensitive string appear, even if later commits remove it (because the scanner inspects the entire history).
-- During a scan, the tool constantly updates the checkpoint with the most recently processed commit.
-If a run finishes successfully, the checkpoint is deleted so the next run starts from the beginning; if it crashes or is interrupted, the checkpoint remains so the next run resumes from that commit.
+- During a scan, the tool constantly updates the checkpoint with the most recently processed commit *per branch*.
+If a branch finishes successfully, its checkpoint is deleted so the next run starts from the beginning; if it crashes or is interrupted, that branch’s checkpoint remains so the next run resumes from the saved placeholder.

 ## Cleaning up